Creating the Future…Today

 ~ SKILLS ASSESSMENT: Surgical videos, demonstration of surgical dexterity, clinical observation, oral examinations, interview skills, and other skills assessment processes will be employed during the application process.

-~ 360 ASSESSMENT: Finalist candidates may be required to undergo a 360 assessment by people in their current institution and by other associates.
+~ 360 ASSESSMENT: Finalist candidates may be required to undergo additional assessments, such as a 360 assessment, by people in their current institution and by other associates.

 Applications will be qualified for consideration based on meeting the training requirements, completion of the application, receipt of letters of reference and successful completion of the background check.